-- There are several sites that enable users to flag up interesting web pages, including StumbleUpon and Reddit.
-These let users see what their peers believe to be the most interesting online content at any given time.
+- Sites such as Reddit enable users to flag up interesting web pages and let users see what their peers believe to be the most interesting online content at any given time.

 Mix and match to meet your objectives

-- Your best choice of social media may be obvious but the chances are you'll need to combine a number of different channels.
+- There may be one social media site that would work best for your business but the chances are you'll need to use a combination of different channels.